When Is The Best Season To Visit Prague?

 Reasons To Visit Prague in The Winter

 During the winter the sun does not come out much.
 The sky is always covered with a blanket of clouds and the air is grey.
-The constant greyness of the city is my biggest complaint about the city in winter.
-If you wake up in a bad mood the winter sky will only make your day worse.
+The presistant greyness of the city is my biggest complaint about the city in winter.
+If you wake up in a bad mood the winter sky can only make your day worse.

 But there are many good reasons to come visit Prague in the winter.
 The best is the lack of tourists.
 Winter is when the locals take back the city.
-Tourists are still here but nowhere near the amount that swarm around in the summer.
-In the winter you do not need to get up at 5am to have room to breathe on the Charles Bridge.
+Tourists are still here but nowhere near the amount that buzz around in the summer.
+In the winter you do not need to get up at 5am to have breathing room on Charles Bridge.
 In winter, even at noon, you might be able to take a picture of the Bridge with only a few people on it.

 No lineup, no screaming kids, no pushing and shoving.
 The city is all yours.
 And it is not like there is nothing to see and do in the winter.
-Everything is open, all the museums, the buildings, the opera shows and you can even get on the tour bus and listen through your headphones as the guide spouts facts.
+Everything is open, all the museums, the buildings, the opera shows - you can even get in the warm tour bus and listen through your headphones as the guide spouts facts.

-If you do decide to come in the winter you might want to plan your trip around the Christmas festival or the winter festival.
-The Christmas festival is everything you want Christmas to be - Prague turns into a old-style marketplace where merchants setup little booths and sell handmade arts, crafts and toys.
+If you do decide to come in the winter you might want to plan your trip around the Christmas festival.
+The Christmas festival is everything you want Christmas to be - Prague turns into a old-style marketplace where merchants setup little wooden booths and sell handmade arts, crafts and toys.
 Stands sell sweet Bohemian treats and hot steamy wine.
-With the backdrop of a big Christmas tree and carolers singing songs of lore merry times are had by all.
+With the backdrop of a big Christmas tree and carolers singing songs of lore merry times are guaranteed to be had by all.

-The winter festival is usually near the beginning of January.
+A few weeks later, The Winter Festival starts at the beginning of January.
 This world famous festival is all about the Opera, classical music, fine wine and elegant dining.
 The festival is for those who enjoy the indoors of a four hundred year old cathedral and want to be treated with nights of violins, high painted ceilings, sculptures of baby Jesus, and sip wines from all around the world.

 Reasons To Visit Prague in The Summer

-The nice thing about summer in Prague is that besides all the old castles and churches which provide a cool break from the hot sun, the outdoors also have a lot to offer.
+The nice thing about summer in Prague are all the old castles and churches providing a cool break from the hot sun.
 There are benches all over the city for you to just sit and watch the people walk by.
-There are lawns, parks and even the King Garden for you to just lie down and rest your cobblestone weary feet.
-There is nothing better on summer day than walking up the little hill toward the castle, finding a patch of grass, lying back with your arms behind your head and enjoying majestic view of the entire city.
+There are lawns, parks and even the King's Garden for you to just lie down and rest your cobblestone weary feet.
+There is nothing better on a summer day than walking up the little hill toward the castle, finding a patch of grass, lying back with your arms behind your head and enjoying a complete view of the city.

 Throughout the summer there are music shows, opera shows, festivals, riverboat rides, beaches on the river, gardens and restaurant patios.
 It’s a party amoungst ancient buildings that have experienced summer hundreds of times before.